SandeepKoviri/AI-powered-IoT-Plant-Disease-Detector/README.md

 💡 Objective
 To build an AI-enabled IoT system that:

-Detects plant diseases using real-time image classification
+Detects plant diseases using real-time image classification.

-Automatically sprays fertilizer precisely at the diseased plant
+Automatically sprays fertilizer precisely at the diseased plant.

-Minimizes fertilizer usage and human labor
+Minimizes fertilizer usage and human labor.

-Operates in both manual and automatic modes for versatility
+Operates in both manual and automatic modes for versatility.

 🧠 Proposed Solution
 A smart robotic system that uses an ESP32-CAM module to scan plants for disease using a trained machine learning model.
 When a disease is detected, the ESP32-CAM sends coordinates to the main ESP32 board via Wi-Fi.
-The main board then activates a CoreXY mechanism to move a spray nozzle to the target location, triggers a fertilizer pump, and optionally alerts with a buzzer.
+The main board then activates a CoreXY mechanism to move a spray nozzle to the target location, triggers a fertilizer pump, and alerts with a buzzer.
+The system further integrates Blynk Cloud for remote monitoring, control, and real-time alerts, providing a comprehensive solution for precision agriculture.
 The system resets and continues scanning the next plant.

+⚙️ Detailed Working Principle (A to Z)
+Image Acquisition: An ESP32-CAM module continuously captures live video/images of plant leaves as it moves across rows of plants.

+AI-Based Disease Detection: Captured images are analyzed using a lightweight ML model deployed on the ESP32-CAM (trained with Edge Impulse).
+The model identifies whether a plant is healthy or diseased based on visible symptoms on the leaves.

+Coordinate Communication: Once a disease is detected, the ESP32-CAM transmits data via Wi-Fi to a main ESP32 controller.
+The data includes the detection result and the relative coordinates of the diseased plant.

+CoreXY Movement Control: The main ESP32 controls a CoreXY mechanism using stepper motors and drivers to precisely move a fertilizer-spraying nozzle to the diseased plant's location.

+Fertilizer Spraying: A relay-activated pump sprays fertilizer precisely onto the detected plant using a nozzle controlled by the CoreXY system.

+Siren Alert: A buzzer siren is triggered the moment disease is detected.
+It remains active until the spraying process is completed, then it automatically stops.

+Moisture Monitoring (Optional Extension): A soil moisture sensor can also be integrated to monitor watering needs alongside fertilizer spraying.

+Remote Monitoring with Blynk Cloud: All important parameters and events (like disease detected, pump on/off, coordinates of diseased plants, system status) are updated to the Blynk Cloud via the main ESP32 board.

+Blynk Mobile Dashboard: Users can access the Blynk mobile app to monitor system operations in real time.
+The dashboard displays sensor data, disease detection alerts, current coordinates, pump status, and system mode (manual/automatic).
+Users can also switch modes and trigger actions remotely.

+Power and Connectivity: The system operates using a 5V–12V power source.
+Wi-Fi connectivity is essential for communication between ESP32-CAM and the main ESP32, and for syncing with the Blynk Cloud.

+Manual and Auto Modes: The system supports both:

+Auto Mode: ESP32-CAM scans and triggers spraying autonomously.

+Manual Mode: Using Blynk or a joystick, users can manually control the movement and spraying.

+Application Scope:

+Home gardening

+Greenhouses

+Vertical farms

+Educational agriculture research

+Precision farming test beds

 🛠️ Technologies & Tools Used
 Hardware